ingeint/idempiere-plugin-scaffold/template/plugin.symbolic.name.targetplatform/README.md

 # ${plugin.name} - Target Platform

 A target platform is necessary to build a iDempiere plugin.
 This is a smart target platform.
-Current iDempiere Version `8.1`.
+Current iDempiere Version `${idempiere.version}`.

 ## Prerequisites